ElenaPhilipenko/battleship/README.md

     What is it?
     -----------
-     This is a console version of Battleship game, where you can play with bot.
+     This is a  Battleship game, where you can play with bot.
      Bot chooses random square for shot.
 If it hits a ship it will sunk it by searching vertical or horizontal ends of the ship.
      Bot doesn't shoot into squares around sank ships.